gknowles/dimcli/docs/src/reference.md

 ------|------------
 [Cli](guide.md#basic-usage) | Creates a handle to the shared command line configuration, this indirection allows options to be statically registered from multiple source files.
 [CliLocal](guide.md#dimclilocal) | Stand-alone cli instance independent of the shared configuration.
 Mainly for testing.
-Cli::Opt&lt;T> | Metadata and reference to single value option.
+Cli::Opt&lt;T> | Reference to single value option and it's metadata.
-Cli::OptVec&lt;T> | Metadata and reference to vector of values for multivalued options.
+Cli::OptVec&lt;T> | Reference to vector of values and metadata for multivalued option.

 ## Subcommands